What is gadget insurance?

 - How much is the policy excess?
-This is the amount you have to pay before any claim you make is paid.
+This is the amount you have to pay before any claim you make is paid out to you.

-- For mobile phones, you may be required to provide proof of use between the date your insurance policy started and the date of the incident that you are claiming for.
+- You may need to provide proof of use for a mobile phone.
+This proof is between the date your insurance policy started, and the date of the incident that you are claiming for.
 This may be difficult if you have a pay as you go phone.

 - If your phone is lost or stolen, your operator may charge you for any unauthorised calls made before you reported it as lost or stolen.
 Mobile phone insurance policies will often cover the cost of these unauthorised calls.
-However, the cover may only apply if you have reported the loss/theft to your mobile company and the Gardaί (or if you are abroad to the police service in that country) within 24 hours.
+But the cover may only apply if you reported the loss/theft to your mobile company and the Gardaí within 24 hours.
+If you are abroad, you report the loss/theft to the police service in that country.

 - If your device has to be replaced, will it be a refurbished product or new one?